 Atlanta, GA.
 Team Draft's 6th annual Lung Cancer Survivors Super Bowl Challenge will kick off on November 1, 2019.
+The Challenge concludes at 3amEST on December 30, 2019.
 This unique fund raising challenge gives lung cancer survivors the opportunity to raise funds for public awareness and cutting-edge research that is giving new hope to those battling this often misunderstood disease.
 The top three fundraisers, will be announced on December 30, 2019.

 The survivors will have an opportunity to share their powerful stories with key individuals with influence from across the country.

 The lung cancer survivors that raise over $5,000 will be able to designate a beneficiary (Cancer Center or LC Organization) that will receive 90% of their raised funds (-fees) and the remaining 10% will support Team Draft’s mission to change the face of lung cancer.

 Founded by Draft and his late wife Keasha, who died of lung cancer in 2011 at the age of 38, Team Draft is dedicated to raising lung cancer awareness and increasing badly needed research funding through its Campaign To Change The Face Of Lung Cancer, which is committed to shattering the misconception that lung cancer is a “smoker’s disease.”
 The centerpiece of Team Draft’s Campaign is its annual Lung Cancer Survivors Super Bowl Challenge.